johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 ```
 :::

-## Step 3: Set up Prepare Scripts
+## Step 3: Create Your First Prepare Script

-By default, Nuxt Prepare will look for a `server.prepare.ts` file in your project root.
-To run synchronous or asynchronous code when Nuxt builds your app, create a file handler and export a default function:
+By default, Nuxt Prepare looks for `server.prepare.ts` in your project root.
+Create this file and export a handler function:

 ::: code-group
 ```ts [server.prepare.ts]